 Since energy supplies can decline rapidly during exercise, the aim of these supplements is to increase physical performance, prevent premature fatigue, and reduce protein breakdown.
 But because many of these supplements are designed to rapidly increase your energy, they can contain some not-so-great ingredients.

 Excessive amounts of caffeine and other stimulants — not to mention synthetic ingredients whose effects aren’t fully understood.
 An interesting alternative could be to try CBD, which offers a pre-workout supplement without these negative effects.
 CBD may help with aches and pains, and may help prep our bodies for the workout to come.
 It might also help us relax and alleviate stress so we can fully focus on the exercise at hand.

 After running or doing weights, you need to cool down and allow your heart rate to gradually slow down.
 In terms of running, this could mean slowing down to a jog or walk towards the end.
-For muscle workouts, this might involve doing stretches.
-As well as ensuring your muscles don’t tighten up, stretching will improve your general flexibility and mobility.
+For muscle workouts, this might involve doing stretches, as well as ensuring your muscles don’t tighten up — stretching will improve your general flexibility and mobility.

 Immediately after a workout, your muscles are dying for quick-acting protein to replace the muscle protein breakdown that is occurring.
 By consuming a fast-acting whey protein shake, your body quickly absorbs nutrients and instigates the protein synthesis that helps your muscles grow.